MichaelCade/90DaysOfDevOps/Days/day34.md

 ![](Images/Day34_Cloud36.png)

 This wraps up the section on Microsoft Azure and the public cloud in general.
-I will say that I had lots of fun attacking and working through this scenarios.
+I will say that I had lots of fun attacking and working through these scenarios.

 ## Resources